Breaking the cubic barrier in the Solovay-Kitaev algorithm: Context and history

-If $G$ is a perfect Lie group, then a well-known volume argument shows that $A^\ell$ can only be an $\eps$-net when $\ell = \Omega(\log 1/\eps)$, with an extra dependence on $R$ if $G$ is not compact.
-The case when $G$ is not perfect is less interesting, because then $G$ has a non-trivial, connected abelian quotient $Q$.
-For the Solovay-Kitaev problem in an abelian Lie group $Q$, the same counting argument instead implies that $\ell = \Omega(\eps^{-\alpha})$ with
+If $G$ is a perfect Lie group, then a well-known volume argument shows that $A^\ell$ can only be an $\eps$-net when $\ell = \Omega(n)$, with an extra long-distance $\Omega(R)$ term if $G$ is not compact.
+Note that a similar bound holds for compressed words; see \Sec{ss:models}.
+The case when $G$ is not perfect is less interesting, because then $G$ has a nontrivial, connected abelian quotient $G_{\ab}$.
+For the Solovay--Kitaev problem in an abelian Lie group $G_{\ab}$, an analogous counting argument instead implies that

-As mentioned, the prior best algorithmic result when $G = \SU(d)$ and $A$ is symmetric and otherwise general establishes $\ell = O((\log 1/\eps)^{3+\delta})$ using the KSV algorithm \cite[Thm.~8.5]{KSV:cqc}.
-Problem A3.1 in Nielsen and Chuang \cite{NC:qcqi} claims that approximations exist with length $\ell = \tO((\log 1/\eps)^2)$, but this homework problem seems confused and we do not know how to repair it.
+As mentioned in the introduction, the prior best algorithmic result when $G = \SU(d)$ and $A$ is symmetric and otherwise general establishes $\ell = O(n^{3+\delta})$ using the KSV algorithm \cite[Thm.~8.5]{KSV:cqc}.
+Problem A3.1 in Nielsen and Chuang \cite{NC:qcqi} claims that approximations exist with length $\ell = \tO(n^2)$, but this exercise seems erroneous and we do not know how to repair it.

-For certain special gate sets and $G = \SU(2)$, various authors have found approximation algorithms with $\ell = O(\log 1/\eps)$ \cite{KMM:practical,KBS:topological,BGS:vbasis,RS:optimal,KBRY:framework}.
-Remarkably, this matches the existence bound $\Omega(\log 1/\eps)$, but these algorithms use a number-theoretic approach that does not seem to apply to general gate sets.
+For certain special gate sets and $G = \SU(2)$, collaborators at Dalhousie, Microsoft, and Waterloo \cite{KMM:practical,KBS:topological,BGS:vbasis,RS:optimal,KBRY:framework} found efficient approximation algorithms with $\ell = O(n)$, which remarkably is optimal up to a constant factor.
+These algorithms use a number-theoretic approach that does not seem to apply to general gate sets; they run in randomized polynomial time modulo heuristic hypotheses in number theory.

 Equidistribution is easier to consider when $G$ is a compact group.
 As far as we know, all current statistical approximation results establish a spectral gap for the operator average of elements of $A$ acting on a unitary representation $V$ of $G$.
-As explained by Harrow, Recht, and Chuang \cite[Thm.~1]{HRC:discrete}, if $A$ has a uniform spectral gap, independent of $V$, then there is a word in $A$ with optimal length $\ell = O(\log 1/\eps)$ to approximate any $g \in G$.
-Also, by a remark of Varju \cite[Secs.~2.1\&3]{Varju:compact}, if $G$ is compact, then a spectral gap result for all symmetric $A$ implies a spectral gap result for all asymmetric $A$.
+As explained by Harrow, Recht, and Chuang \cite[Thm.~1]{HRC:discrete}, if $A$ has a uniform spectral gap, independent of $V$, then there is a word in $A$ with optimal length $\ell = O(n)$ to approximate any $g \in G$.
+By a remark of Varju \cite[Secs.~2.1\&3]{Varju:compact}, if $G$ is compact, then a spectral gap result for all symmetric $A$ implies a spectral gap result for all asymmetric $A$.